Program OverviewPrinter Friendly

 This college business diploma program's courses will not only allow you to develop core office administration skills but will also focus on:

-To round out the Office Administration - Legal training, in the final term you'll complete a two-day-per-week field placement during which you'll have the opportunity to apply specific legal office administration skills.
+To round out the Office Administration - Legal training, in the final term you'll complete a five-day-per-week field placement in the last 4 weeks of the semester.
+During this time, you'll have the opportunity to apply specific legal office administration skills.
 Among these skills will be preparation of legal documents using word processing, legal terminology, and office procedures used in law firms or corporate legal departments.

 The field placement will be organized and supervised by program faculty members and College staff, who will work closely with you to help you find a placement well suited to your needs.
 While the placement will be unpaid, it will provide valuable resume enhancement experience.